ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Choosing the Editor Type

 By default, starting from stable `1.0.0` version, the CKEditor 4 Angular component creates a {@link guide/dev/framed/README classic editor}.
-You can easily switch to an {@link guide/dev/inline/README inline editor} with a {@link features/uitypes/README#fixed-ui-for-inline-editor fixed UI} (which was the default one for integration beta versions) by setting component `type` property to `divarea`.
 To create an editor with a {@link features/uitypes/README#floating-user-interface floating UI}, change the `type` property to `inline`:

 ```html
 <ckeditor